HL7/cql/input/pages/02-authorsguide.md

 context Patient
 ```

-Note that we are not using the [.id]#MeasurementPeriod# parameter.
+Note that we are not using the <span class="id">MeasurementPeriod</span> parameter.
 There are other potential uses for parameters within the point-of-care intervention (for example, to specify a threshold for how far back to look for a Chlamydia screening), but we are ignoring those aspects for the purposes of this walkthrough.

-For the [.id]#Patient16To23AndFemale# criteria, we are then simply concerned with female patients between the ages of 16 and 24, so we change the criteria to use the [.id]#AgeInYears#, rather than the [.id]#AgeInYearsAt# operator, to determine the patient’s age as of today:
+For the <span class="id">Patient16To23AndFemale</span> criteria, we are then simply concerned with female patients between the ages of 16 and 24, so we change the criteria to use the <span class="id">AgeInYears</span>, rather than the <span class="id">AgeInYearsAt</span> operator, to determine the patient’s age as of today:

 ``` cql
 define "Patient16To23AndFemale":